SanjeevKumarP-MOH/moh-healthiersg/pages/What is Healthier SG?.md

 Meanwhile,
 * Click [here](https://www.healthhub.sg/programmes/61/Screen_for_Life) to check if you are eligible for affordable health screening under Screen for Life, if you have yet to complete it.
-* Stay stay healthy and download [Healthy 365](https://hpb.gov.sg/healthy-living/healthy-365) and [Health Hub](https://www.healthhub.sg/) for more information!
+* Stay healthy and download [Healthy 365](https://hpb.gov.sg/healthy-living/healthy-365) and [Health Hub](https://www.healthhub.sg/) for more information!